Online immigration status (eVisa)

 Updating your physical document to an eVisa does not affect your immigration status or the conditions of your permission to enter or stay in the UK.

-In the future you’ll be able to use an eVisa to travel to the UK – you will not need to carry a physical document, except for your current passport, which must be registered to your UKVI account.
-Until the end of 2024 you will need to continue to carry your physical document when you travel, if you have one.
+You can use an eVisa to travel to the UK together with your current passport which must be linked to your UKVI account.
+Until the end of 2024 you should continue to carry your physical document if you have it, for example your BRP, until it expires.

 The benefits of eVisas include: